mechanist01/claude-sidebar/README.md

 ---

-Made with ❤️ by [Your Name/Organization]
+Made with ❤️ by Ryan Register & Claude Sonnet, sampling by gpt4o